Pleurotus ostreatus

 Recipes coming soon!

-Animal studies have shown that grey oyster mushrooms may have beneficial effects on sugar digestion, cholesterol levels, kidney function, and blood pressure.
+Animal studies suggest that the Oyster mushroom (Pleurotus ostreatus) may have beneficial effects on sugar metabolism, cholesterol balance, as well as kidney function and blood pressure.

 Disclaimer: